link to TOCReturn to TABLE OF CONTENTS. Return To Home Page

 Oh no they won't!
 The computers made 15 years ago are now rare.
 The ones we make now can't read the discs they used - how many people do you know still using a Sinclair computer? ... or use 5-inch floppy discs?

-Video and audio tapes both lose their ability to keep the magnetic patterns which store the information.
+Video and audio tapes both lose their ability to keep the magnetic patterns which store the information ... or so I wrote when I did the first version of this website in around 2000.

 Paper starts to rot after a few years.
 Cheap paper is wearing out after 50.